rehanone/puppet-git/CONTRIBUTING.md

   3. Update the related GitHub issue.

-      If there is a GitHub issue associated with the change you submitted, then you should update the ticket to include the location of your branch, along with any other commentary you may wish to make.
+      If there is a GitHub issue associated with the change you submitted, then you should update it to include the location of your branch, along with any other commentary you may wish to make.